Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/contributing.rst

   :width: 600
   :alt: Optionally add more descriptions and comments to the pull request.

-Write your features with the edit button IMAGE HERE.
-Once you are done writing your contributions, verify that it builds on ReadTheDocs LINK HERE.
-Now it is time to merge all the changes that might have happened since you branched out into your current branch.
-This is to make sure that merging your newly created features don't create conflicts when merging your branch back into the main branch.
-Once you have also confirmed that your branch, having the main branch merged into it, builds you are ready to merge your branch back into the main branch.
-Once again make sure the branch (now it should be the latest branch) builds.

 Git Workflow
 ============
 Intro to contributing through git.